madhu314/playbook-android-sortedlist/README.md

 If we just change the comparision logic, which can be easily decoupled with a comparator, we could even use the same recycler view and adapter to handle multiple types of sort options in a recyclerview based list.

+## Multiple sort options with SortedList & RecyclerView
+`ArticleSortOptionsActivity.java` demonstrates implementation of multiple sort options on a single dataset.

+Articles can be compared by timestamp, author, content and category.
+When a sort option change is triggered by UI, we make a call to dataset to change the sorting comparator.

+`changeSortType` method on the dataset

 ##Section Lists with SortedList & RecyclerView
 //TODO